arclogicsoftware/project_fuse/README.md

       I’m teaching high school graduates about Oracle RDMS.');
 end;
 /
 ```

 This project also includes utilities which support development, monitoring, alerting, and automation.

+If you want to follow along or contribute, please subscribe to my [YouTube](https://www.youtube.com/channel/UC8cIGO-lRvWM-mPtJdO_9XQ) channel.

 ## Installation